 For the first few visits, all Tim and I did was talk.
 He didn’t have me in the gym doing exercises like all the other patients I walked by on the way in.
-Instead, we sat in a quiet area and talked about what I had learned in the Neil Pearson videos.
+Instead, we sat in a quiet area and talked about what I had learned from Neil Pearson’s lectures.

 What I learned is that pain is so much more complicated than we think.
 When I first learned about the nervous system in high school biology, I was taught that nerve impulses travel through the spinal cord to the brain, where they are interpreted.